\n

 Final Thoughts: Using contractors, consultants, and fractional talent wisely can help your startup scale faster and leaner.
 The key?
 Know when to use them, check their qualifications, set clear expectations, and leverage their expertise efficiently.

 Scaling a startup isn’t just about product and funding—it’s about people.
-The Business of People is a biweekly newsletter that helps startup operators build high-performing teams, scale operations, and drive commercial success.
+The Business of People is a biweekly newsletter that helps people leaders learn to think like business leaders.
+You'll get tips, tricks, tactics, and templates to build high-performing teams, scale operations, and drive commercial success.